LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
 = 3.0.9 =
 + GDPR compliance
+~ Improved Start quiz button
+~ Load js for complete-reply if it does not load by default ~ Fixed missing param when sending email for user who finished course

 = 3.0.8 =
 ~ Improved: get css class name for items for performance